AndrewOwenMartin/neurons/README.md

 **discord_testpilot**: So, you’re not Kurzweil :laughing:

 **AndrewOwenMartin**: Put another way, if you want your calculator to also be good at composing poetry then it's going to get a bit poetic when doing arithmetic, which might not always be what you want.
-Put another way, if you manage to instill an AI with something that really acts like an artistic appreciation then it's not going to want to spend all its days doing your stupid **ing image recognition task.
+Put another way, if you manage to instill an AI with something that really acts like an artistic appreciation then it's not going to want to spend all its days doing your stupid \*\*\*\*ing image recognition task.
 It'll want to learn the guitar or holiday in Italy.

+# Introduction to the codebase

+The source code is layed out like this.

+Root directory
+- `doc` Documentation directory
+- `gen` Generated files directory
+- `neurons` Package Source code directory
+- `res` Static resources directory
+- `activate` Convenience script for activating the python virutal environment
+- `repl` Convenience script for setting up a Python REPL with some values imported.
+- `venv` The Python Virtual Environment directory
+- `MANIFEST.in` List of files that Python should include in the package other than just the source code.
+- `README.md` This file
+- `repl.py` Some Python code for setting up a REPL.
+- `setup.py` The package definition, used when compiling the package.

+Package directory
+- `neurons/neurons.conf` - Some config vars, override these values by putting a copy of this file in `~/config/neurons.conf`.
+- `neurons/__main__.py` - An entry point, allowing you to run the package like this `python -m neurons`
+- `neurons/test_world.py` - A simple test that the world can render.
+- `neurons/model.py`
+- `neurons/config.py`
+- `neurons/gui.py`
+- `neurons/test_model.py`
+- `neurons/world.py`